 It’s Best to Stay Quiet During the Storm and Speak During the Calm

-When that storm comes, it seems to bring everything together—exhaustion, anger, misunderstanding, and some casual trigger—and many people lose their patience to the point of saying things that they will later regret.
+When that storm comes, it seems to bring everything together — exhaustion, anger, and misunderstanding.
+The trigger might even be something casual.
+Regardless, many people lose their patience to the point of saying things that they will later regret.

 It’s not always easy to keep a cool head and a warm heart, but sometimes a storm can bring 10 years of regret.
 You must learn to remain calm and stay quiet during this time.